On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Lackadaisical Quantum Walk on d-dimensional Grids

 Here, the mathematical formalism is rewritten to the search with the LQW algorithm on grids of higher dimensions.
-Fortunately, the generalization is straightforward from the two-dimensional formulation, which is demonstrated in the following algebra.
-Besides that, we discuss some aspects involving classical simulations of the technique generalized to grids of arbitrary dimensions.
+Fortunately, the generalization is straightforward from the two-dimensional formulation, demonstrated in the following algebra.
+Besides that, we discuss some aspects involving classical simulations of the generalized technique in grids of arbitrary dimensions.